yesodweb/serversession/README.md

   * There's no way of setting timeouts and cookie persistence on a per-session basis, only on a global basis.

+  * The Redis backend is not set to expire sessions yet.

 ## Background